ifremer-bioinformatics/ToolDirectory/README.md

 ## Setup the data exploration view

+- On your web server, locate the 'www' directory, then create some sub-folder, e.g. 'tool-dirrectory' (to do once) ;
+- Copy content of 'thirdparty/Keshif' into 'www/tool-dirrectory' (to do once) ;
+- Copy file 'css/software_browser.css' into 'www/tool-dirrectory' (to do once) ;
+- Run script 'script/tool.properties2csv.py' to prepare content of 'template' and place it into 'www/tool-dirrectory' (to do each time yout install a new software)

 ## Licenses

 Tool Directory is released under the terms of the Apache 2 license.